The-Blockchain-Company/quibitous/doc/introduction.md

-# Jörmungandr User Guide
+# Quibitous User Guide

-Welcome to the Jörmungandr User Guide.
+Welcome to the Quibitous User Guide.

-Jörmungandr is a node implementation, written in rust, with the initial aim to support the Shardagnostic type of consensus protocol.
+Quibitous is a node implementation, written in rust, with the initial aim to support the Shardagnostic type of consensus protocol.

 A node is a participant of a blockchain network, continuously making,